 You continue paying these costs until your yearly out-of-pocket payments reach a maximum amount that Medicare has set.
-Once you reach this amount \$7,400, you leave the Coverage Gap Stage and move to the Catastrophic Coverage Stage.
+Once you reach this amount (\$8,000), you leave the Coverage Gap Stage and move to the Catastrophic Coverage Stage.

 Medicare has rules about what counts and what does not count toward your out-of-pocket costs (Chapter 4, Section 1.3).
+Coverage Gap Stage coinsurance requirements do not apply to Part D covered insulin products and most adult Part D vaccines, including shingles, tetanus and travel vaccines.